mhild/xyna_microservice/README.md

 2. defining XynaApplications to be imported (it has to be available via URL by the cluster)
 3. service port(s) and respective target ports on the pods

-Such a XynaFactoryService manifest applied via kubectl will then:
+The XynaFactoryService manifest can be applied via kubectl and will:
--  pull xynafactory image and start it as a pod
+-  pull the defined xynafactory image and start it
--  import and start the defined XynaApplications (currently it is not taken care of dependencies)
+-  import and start the defined XynaApplications in the defined order (currently, it is not taken care of dependencies)
 -  create services as defined in the manifest

 The manifest for the ingress is not yet created automatically.